-Covered expenses include charges for short-term rehabilitation therapy services when prescribed by a physician, as described below.
+Covered expenses include short-term rehabilitation therapy services when prescribed by a physician, as described below.
 The services have to be performed by:

-- A licensed or certified physical, occupational or speech therapist; - A hospital, skilled nursing facility or hospice facility; - · A home health care agency; or - A physician.
+- A licensed or certified physical, occupational or speech therapist; - A hospital, skilled nursing facility or hospice facility; - A home health care agency; or - A physician.

-Charges for the following short-term rehabilitation expenses are covered:
+The following short-term rehabilitation expenses are covered: